DrDab/BreakfastBookClub/README.md

 The frontend is broken into page components and resusable components such as people lists and book lists.
 These subdirectories are further subdivided into their respective features.

+Operational Use Cases:
+- Post review about a book
+- Search for book clubs to join (Every book is it's own book club)
+- View posts made by user in user's profile

 ## Start up web app (First time users)